michaelrausch/Notes/Cpp/Notes/structs.md

 ```
 # Struct Alias using `using`

-It is possible to create an alias for the struct by using the following format,
+It is possible to create an alias for any `struct` by using the following format,

 ```C++
 using AliasName = struct {